fkie-cad/Sandroid_Dexray-Intercept/docs/installation.rst

 .. code-block:: bash

-   # Check if ammm command is available
+   # Check if dexray-intercept command is available
-   ammm --version
+   dexray-intercept --version

    # Test Frida server installation (will auto-install if needed)
-   ammm -f
+   dexray-intercept -f

    # Verify device connection
-   ammm --help
+   dexray-intercept --help

 Expected output should show the help menu with all available options.